Women in Greece: In the arts

 A depiction of in the women's quarters of a house, on a classical Greek vase.
 The photo is focused on a seated woman who is relaxed while fingering a "barbiton" (a stringed instrument).

 Little surviving art depicts women in ancient Greek society.
 The majority of sources come from pottery found which displayed the everyday lives of citizens.
 Such pottery provides a medium which allows us to examine women's roles of the time, generally depicted as goddesses, keepers of domestic life, or whores.
 Scenes of adornment in vase painting are a window into the women's sphere, though they are not entirely realistic, rather, a product of the voyeuristic and romanticized image of womanhood envisioned by males.
 Women are frequently depicted as "sexual objects" in ancient Greek pottery, thus providing context for the sexual culture of Ancient Greece.
+Funeral scenes on ancient Athenian pottery depict women gesturing wildly and emotionally in response to loss, contrasted by the depiction of men, who stand orderly in restraint with lack of emotion.
+According to Tim McNiven, these scenes enforce the image of women lacking Sophrosyne (Greek virtue of self-control) in comparison to men.
 A majority of vase scenes portray women inside their houses.
 A common presence of columns suggests that women spent much of their time in the courtyard of the house.
 The courtyard was the one place where they could regularly enjoy the outdoors and get fresh air.
 A majority of Greek cooking equipment was small and light and could easily be set up there.
 It can be inferred that during sunny weather, women probably sat in the roofed and shaded areas of the courtyard, for the ideal in female beauty was a pale complexion.

 Lysistrata (/laɪˈsɪstrətə/ or /ˌlɪsəˈstrɑːtə/; Attic Greek: Λυσιστράτη, Lysistrátē, "Army Disbander") is an ancient Greek comedy written by Aristophanes, originally performed in classical Athens in 411 BCE.
 The play depicts women's extraordinary mission to end the Peloponnesian War between Greek city states by denying men sexual pleasures, which was the only thing the men desired.
 Women were going to end the war by capitalizing on their sexuality.

 Lysistrata persuades the women of the warring cities to withhold sexual privileges from their husbands and lovers as a means of forcing the men to negotiate peace.
 This strategy, however, only inflames the battle between the sexes.

 One of the few Athenians to have developed a critique and specific perspectives on the condition of women in Athens is Euripides, who presented original approaches regarding the status of women in Greece.